| Sean O'Brien talks about "The Drug Of Memory" (First Cold Press) This item is a little about the present and a lot

 Steve Wynn engineering.
 I had been eating a steady diet of Buzzcocks I

+think.
 THE SHARK – The first song that started to get

 consistent airplay at KDVS.
 A lonely tale of a femme fatale.
 I remember playing